The 2020 Windstorm Challenge will be held on Friday, May 15, 2020, at the UMaine Advanced Structures and Composites Center.

 High School Teams are teams of 4 or less high school students.
 Members of the top qualifying team will be offered an internship at the University of Maine Advanced Structures and Composites Center, contingent upon their enrollment at UMaine, valued more than $20,000.

 Middle School Teams are teams of up to 10 middle school students.
-These groups will test their platform and provide a presentation, just like high school teams, but they will not be considered for the internship award.
-This type of team may be ideal for student groups who have not participated in the challenge before, classrooms that want to work together to submit a single platform, or similar scenarios.
-An alternative award will be granted to the members of a winning middle school team.
+These groups will test their platform but they will not be considered for the internship award.
+An alternative award will be granted to the members of a winning middle school teams.